KavinSub/ios-app-KavinSub/ADD.md

 ##Objective
-[Undecided Name] is an app that lets users exchange contact information and resumes by putting their phones next to each other.
+[Undecided Name] (Temporarily called Exchange) is an app that lets users exchange contact information and resumes by putting their phones next to each other.

 ##Audience